 Figure 7.
 Input to Instrumentation Amplifier when Multiplexing 42 DC signals

-The most troublesome effect on settling time comes from the combination of multiplexing and high-output impedance sources.
-The high impedance of the source combined with the charging and discharging from capacitances inherent in the multiplexer during switching can cause the data to be inaccurate when you scan multiple channels.
+Multiplexing input channels with high source impedances results in longer amplifier settling times.
+The high impedance of the source combined with the charging and discharging from capacitances inherent in the multiplexer during switching can cause further inaccuracies when scanning multiple channels.
 As the current being discharged from the multiplexer seeks ground, the current passes through the high-impedance source; the current and the high-impedance source combine to produce a voltage.
 This voltage is added to the original signal and results in inaccurate data.

 Transmission line effects also influence settling time when you use higher impedance sources.
 The charging associated with the capacitance in the cable increases the settling time of the system.
 The result of the cable capacitance is similar to having small lowpass filters in the cable that take time to charge and discharge, causing a decrease in the throughput of the signal.

 5. Same ADC, Different Setting Time Characteristics

 If you compare the performances of two DAQ boards that have the same resolution ADCs but different instrumentation amplifiers, you will notice the extreme variation that differences in settling times cause.
 Figures 8 and 9 show the results of the DC signal settling-time tests for two National Instruments multifunction plug-in DAQ boards – one board has an off-the-shelf instrumentation amplifier, and the other contains the NI-PGIA™.
 To create the graphs in Figures 8 and 9, ±0.048 V signals were input into channels 1 and 2 on each board at a gain of 100, and the sampling rates were adjusted to demonstrate the effects of settling time.

 Figure 8.
 DC Settling-Time Test of a Board Using an Off-the-Shelf Instrumentation Amplifier